top of page

 In particular, I am interested in the self- and reality-defining scripts that we internalise in response to fear, guilt, shame, and trust in authority

-In making my work, I use the tools I have developed through my formal training as an artist and my early training as a philosopher as well as through personal investigations into consciousness and my ongoing work as a mentor.
+In making my work, I use the tools I have developed through my formal training as an artist and my early training in philosophy as well as through personal investigations into psychic phenomena and my ongoing work as a mentor.

-I make my work from a space where there is no illusion of separateness between the physical and the mental phenomena, from where it is self-evident how language moulds reality into shape and vice versa, where new paths are scripted into the fabric of the pulsing collective consciousness from which the physical world takes its shape.
+I make my work from a space where there is no illusion of separateness between the physical and the mental, from where it is self-evident how language moulds reality into shape and vice versa, where new paths are scripted into the fabric of the pulsing collective consciousness from which the physical world takes its form.

 My early influence was shaped by my deep study of philosophy.
-From the age of 17, I was enchanted by the possibility of trying on different thinking paradigms and switching them up every few weeks; how learning about different ideas about the nature of reality can deeply impact my subjective experience of it.
-I ended up studying Philosophy, Logic, and Scientific Method as an undergraduate, continuing my practice-based investigation of seeing the world through the plethora of available mind games.
+From the age of 17, I was enchanted by the possibility of trying on different thinking paradigms and switching between them; how learning about different ideas about the nature of reality can deeply impact my subjective experience of it.
+I ended up studying Philosophy, Logic, and Scientific Method as an undergraduate, continuing my practice-based investigation of looking at the world through the plethora of available mind games.

 My practice is now firmly rooted in my approach that integrates intellectual mind games, spirituality, altered states of consciousness, including meditation and hypnosis, and bodywork.